zequeira/ENVM-BiLSTM/README.md

 | Regression	| 1 |

+## Results

+The [DNLE dataset](https://github.com/zequeira/DNLE) was split into 90% for training and 10% for testing.
+The model was trained with an *"adam"* optimizer, a learning rate of 0.0005, and a batch size of 675.
+The model achieved an RMSE of 4.58 on average with a minimum of 0.5 and a maximum of 14.4 (scale of 30.6dBA to 81.3dBA), and a standard deviation of 2.72 on the test dataset.

 ## Citing

 If you find this model useful in an academic setting please consider citing: